himotoyoshi/carray/guides/users/07_broadcasting.md

 # Broadcasting

-Broadcasting is the rule for combining arrays whose shapes are not identical.
+Broadcasting is the rule for combining two arrays whose shapes are not identical.
 In an element-wise operation, an axis of size 1 in one operand is stretched to match the corresponding axis of the other, so that the two line up element for element.
+(A scalar operand is simpler and needs no rule: it applies to every element, as [Element-wise operations](03_elementwise.md) showed.)

 All examples use: